william-arachelian/Mhacks-2024/README.md

 ---

-Enjoy creating and discovering new recipes with RecipeGenerator! 🍽️
+Enjoy creating and discovering new recipes with RecipEasy! 🍽️